-I completed a PhD in Digital Innovation at Lancaster University’s Doctoral Training in Digital Innovation (“HighWire”).
-Much of that work focused on studying public consultations arrange by planning officers at a local administration.
-From this, I lived up my interest in city development and the means to be involved in shaping places for the future.
-During my time working with planners, a particular passion for geographic representation, social media, and data-drive systems arose.
-Then and now, much of my work involves residents, urban planners, city administration professionals, house builders, and ‘techies’.
+I have a PhD in Digital Innovation from Lancaster University’s Doctoral Training in Digital Innovation (“HighWire”).
+Much of the work in Lancaster focused on studying public consultations arrange by planning officers at a local administration.
+From this, I got my deep interest in city planning practices and tools that help the public shape places for the future.
+I have a passion for maps and interactive systems that support interactive planning.
+More recently this also involves work on BIM.
+Then and now, much of my work involves residents, developers, and urban planners.

 Thanks and kind regards,